phantasie-schmiede/psb-foundation/README.md

 This label is also used for the select box item.
 If it doesn't exist either, the plugin name will be used as fallback.

-`[group]` defaults to the vendor name (lowercase) if not set within `PluginConfig`-annotation.
+`[group]` defaults to the vendor name (lowercase) if not set within `PluginConfiguration`.
 That also defines the tab of the content element wizard.
-If a new tab is created, its label will be fetched from
+If a new tab is created, its label will be fetched from here:
-here: `EXT:your_extension/Resources/Private/Language/Backend/Configuration/TsConfig/Page/Mod/Wizards/newContentElement.xlf:[group].header`
+`EXT:your_extension/Resources/Private/Language/Backend/Configuration/TsConfig/Page/Mod/Wizards/newContentElement.xlf:[group].header`

 #### Custom page types for single actions
 ```php